gabelivan/wp-asset-clean-up/readme.txt

 4. Scripts (.JS) are selected for site-wide unload

 == Changelog ==
+= 1.2.4.4 =
+* Updated AJAX calls to work fine within the Dashboard even if mod_security Apache module is enabled as there were some problems on specific servers; Added "Unload on this page" text next to the first checkbox to explain its purpose better

 = 1.2.4.3 =
 * Bug Fix: PHP versions < 5.4 triggered errors